polterguy/phosphorusfive/README.md

-render any widget with any html tag you wish, but remember, that you have to make sure for yourself that what you're creating is html compliant.  phosphorus.ajax supports the html5 standard 100%, but it also supports the html500 standard, even though nobody knows how that looks like today, and its probably wise to stick to the html5 standard for now
+render any widget with any html tag you wish, but remember, that you have to make sure for yourself that what you're creating is html compliant.  phosphorus.ajax supports the html5 standard 100%, but it also supports the html500 standard, even though nobody knows how that looks like today, and it is probably wise to stick to the html5 standard for now

 then you can start adding attributes for your widget.  this is done by simply adding